AEYCEN/QuickArmorSwap/README.md

 >
 > Define the key combination `ALT+L` as a hotkey -> Enter: `alt+l`

-Once the hotkey has been successfully defined, the application confirms that it is active with the defined hotkey.
+Once the hotkeys have been successfully defined, the application confirms that it is active and waits to be executed with the defined execution hotkey.
 The next time you launch QuickArmorSwap, you can instantly use it without entering any values in the console.

-> ℹ️ To deactivate the application and thus the macro, press `#` once.
+> ℹ️ To deactivate the application and thus the macro, press your defined deactivation hotkey once.

 #### 🦖 In-game